VIPUL-2711/REACT/README.md

 # REACT

-this is complete react practise repositorie for beginners .
+this repositorie contain complete react practise for beginners .